clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 opportunities I'm blessed to have today than being active in the open source community.

-And if you are not going to make something awesome, maybe better don't release it in the first place.
+And if you are not going to make something awesome, maybe it would be better to not release it in the first place.

 [Michael](http://twitter.com/michaelklishin).